yiping0liu/DNEA/README.md

 DNEA-L was propsoed in "Yiping Liu, Hisao Ishibuchi, Yusuke Nojima, Naoki Masuyama and Yuanyan Han.
 Searching for Local Pareto Optimal Solutions: A Case Study on Polygon-Based Problems.
 Proceedings of IEEE Congress on Evolutionary Computation (CEC 2019). (in press)"

-The codes use PlatEMO published in "Ye Tian et al., PlatEMO: A MATLAB Platform for Evolutionary Multi-Objective Optimization, IEEE Computational Intelligence Magazine, 2017, 12(4): 73-87".
+The codes use PlatEMO (v1.6) published in "Ye Tian et al., PlatEMO: A MATLAB Platform for Evolutionary Multi-Objective Optimization, IEEE Computational Intelligence Magazine, 2017, 12(4): 73-87".

-Please drop all the codes into the main folder of PlatEMO (v1.6).
-Then Enjoy.

 Please contact yiping0liu@gmail.com if you have any problem.